jbowdre/runtimeterror/content/posts/using-custom-font-hugo/index.md

 To test my work, I ran `hugo server` to build and serve the site locally on `http://localhost:1313`... and promptly encountered a cascade of CORS-related errors.
 I kept tweaking the policy and trying to learn more about what I'm doing (reminder: I'm bad at this), but just couldn't figure out what was preventing the font from being loaded.

-I eventually discovered that sometimes you need to clear Cloudflare's cache so that new policy changes will take immediate effect.
+I *eventually* discovered that sometimes you need to clear Cloudflare's cache so that new policy changes will take immediate effect.
 Once I [purged everything](https://developers.cloudflare.com/cache/how-to/purge-cache/purge-everything/), the errors went away and the font loaded successfully.

+So that's the web font for the web site sorted; now let's tackle the font in the dynamically-generated OpenGraph share images.

 ### OpenGraph Image Filter Text

 /gemini-capsule-gempost-github-actions/#publish-github-actions:~:text=name%3A%20Connect%20to%20Tailscale